GoogleChromeLabs/confluence/README.md

 catalog constitutes the raw data from which aggregate *API confluence metrics* are computed.
 See [CatalogDataCollection.md](/CatalogDataCollection.md) for details on how the catalog is created.

+### Querying the catalog

+The catalog supports structured queries.
+Some query atoms apply to *all* cataloged browser releases, while others apply to the releases currently *in view* (i.e., the releases currently shown as columns in the table of APIs).

+Query atoms may be joined by whitespace, conjunction (`and` or `&`), or disjunction (`or` or `|`), with parentheses to disambiguate as needed.
+Atoms are one of the following:

+- **(Not-)in-releases clause**: A phrase of the form `in:release` or `notin:release` where `release` is identified by case-insensitive `[release-name-prefix][release-version-prefix][os-name-prefix][os-version-prefix]`.
+  Any of these, except `[release-name-prefix]` may be empty.
+For example, `in:fir59` describes APIs shipped in *all* releases of Firefox 59 (that are included in the catalog).
+These atoms apply to *all* releases.
+- **Count-of-releases clause**: A phrase of the form `count:n` where `n` is a non-negative integer describes APIs that are shipped in exactly `n` releases currently *in view*.
+- **Keyword**: An atom matching the regular expression `[a-zA-Z0-9_#-]+` describes APIs that contain the atom by case-insensitive substring match.

+#### Examples

+`window# count:1`: APIs on intefaces with the case-insensitive `window` suffix that are shipped in exactly one of the releases in view.

+`count:1 or count:2 or count:3 or count:4`: On a view with showing four or fewer releases, APIs that are shipped by at least one release in view.

+`in:chrome65 and notin:chrome66`: APIs removed in Chrome 66.

 ## The Metrics